manabuo/machine-learning-using-tensorflow/nonlinear_regression.md

 ### Next

-In this chapter we saw how to create *simple* Feedforward Neural Networks using model that we showed in the [previous chapter](linear_regression.md) and just adding an additional neural layer.
-Hence, current model allows us make predictions for linear and nonlinear processes.
-However, this network cannot be used if data the we are interested in have temporal dependence.
-Thus in the [chapter that follows](rnn_intro.md) we will show how to do in this situation.
+In this chapter, we saw how to create *simple* Feedforward Neural Networks using the model that we showed in the [previous chapter](linear_regression.md) and just adding an additional neural layer.
+Hence, current model allows us to make predictions for linear and nonlinear processes.
+However, this network cannot be used if data, that we are interested in, have temporal dependencies.
+Thus in the [chapter that follows](rnn_intro.md), we will show how to do in this situation.

 ### Code